 All of this suggests a simple good habit to check to uncover what our average moment is actually like.

 The trick is to envisage the clearest state you can of pure but wakeful stillness and 'centred' self-nurture: not excited, stressed, anxious, busy of mind, not focussed on things you need to do soon or anything that has now passed.
-Think of it as having a purely neutral gear - like a car - where no energy is going anywhere.
-What works best is to write a few personalised words as a Reframe to begin to capture your own sense of what this neutral could feel like.
-Once this is done, the idea is to uncover just how much this neutral or very energy efficient state is actually present in your days.
-All you need to do is occasionally make a pause in the day and check in with body and mind to see what the present moment is genuinely like.
-Ask, 'where am I at relative to this neutral gear right now?
-Am I able to readily slip into a neutral state?
+Think of it as having a purely neutral gear - like a car - where no energy is being expended in any direction.
+What works best is to write a few personalised words to begin to capture your own sense of what your most neutral state could feel like (do this in a Reframe).
+Once this is done, the idea is to uncover just how much this neutral or 'energy efficient' state is actually present in your days.
+All you need to do is occasionally take a pause in the day and check in with body and mind to see what the present moment is genuinely like.
+Ask, 'where am I at relative to my most neutral gear or state right now?
+Am I able to slip fairly easily into this neutral state?
 If not, what is the nature of the energy which is occupying the space that neutral wants to occupy?'
 A sense of being wired or burdened, an excitable buzz, a sense of body and mind being out of step, racing mind babble, hyperventilation, anxiety, a need to be stimulated or distracted, gloom, muscle clenching, more subtle tendencies like feeling 'on' or watchful... there are endless ways we may be burning more energy than we imagined.
-If there are any useful new perceptions add them to the Frame corresponding to your original Reframe, so that it comes to describe a rich picture of what your here and nows are like compared to a nice gently ticking over neutral state.
+If these pauses in the day offer any useful new perceptions add them to the Frame corresponding to your original Reframe, so that it comes to describe a rich picture of what your here and nows are like compared to a nice gently ticking over neutral state.